On the geometry of algebraic groups and homogeneous spaces: Algebraic groups

 Conversely, assume that each character of $G_{\aff} \cap G_{\ant}$ extends to a character of $G_{\aff}$.
 Then there exists a homomorphism $f : G_{\aff} \to T$ that restricts to the identity of $T$.
 Let $H$ denote the kernel of $f$.
 Then the multiplication map $H \times T \to G_{\aff}$ is an isomorphism; in particular, the torsor $G_{\aff} \to G_{\aff}/T \cong H$ is trivial.
 Moreover, $H$ contains $U$, and the torsor $H \to H/U$ is trivial, since $U$ is connected and unipotent, and $H/U$ is affine.
 Thus, the torsor $G_{\aff} \to G_{\aff}/TU$ is trivial. \end{proof}

 Next, we show the existence of an isogeny $\pi: \tG \to G$ such that the torsor $\varphi_{\tG}$ is trivial.

 Following \cite{Me97}, we say that a connected affine algebraic group $H$ is \emph{factorial}, if $\Pic(H)$ is trivial; equivalently, the coordinate ring $\cO(H)$ is factorial.
-By [loc.~cit., Prop.~1.10], this is equivalent to the derived subgroup of $G/R_u(G)$ (a connected semi-simple group) being simply connected.
+By \cite[Prop.~1.10]{Me97}, this is equivalent to the derived subgroup of $G/R_u(G)$ (a connected semi-simple group) being simply connected.

 \begin{proposition} There exists an isogeny $\pi : \tG \to G$, where $\tG$ is a connected algebraic group satisfying the following properties:

 {\rm (i)} $\pi$ restricts to an isomorphism $\tG_{\ant} \cong G_{\ant}$.